Tutorial

 where

-for calculations.Note that to use the above pyzfs command, one needs to install PyZFS through pip (see Installation).
+num_of_processesis the number of processes.
+PyZFS distributes the calculations on a square grid of processes.
+Ifnum_of_processesis not a square number, PyZFS will use the largest square number of processes smaller thannum_of_processesfor calculations.Note that to use the above pyzfs command, one needs to install PyZFS through pip (see Installation).
 If one manually added the PyZFS directory to

-without installing it, one needs to replace the above commands with$ python -m pyzfs.run [--flags]
+PYTHONPATHwithout installing it, one needs to replace the above commands with$ python -m pyzfs.run [--flags]

 and